laminas/laminas-view/docs/book/helpers/html-attributes.md

 $attributes['class'] = ['input-group', 'mb-3'];
 ```

-## Setting several attributes at once
+## Setting Several Attributes at Once

-Several attributes can be set at once using the
-`HtmlAttributesSet::set(iterable $attributes)` method.
+Several attributes can be set at once using the `HtmlAttributesSet::set(iterable $attributes)` method.

 ```php
 $attributes->set([